This is the modern 48 Laws of Power.

 Back then metrics and KPIs were poor or non-existent and it was all about who the king favored and who influenced the king the most.

-Today the “perfect courier” who only plays politics fails far more times than he succeeds (some high-functioning sociopaths can sometimes be the exceptions, there is one example in Social Power).
+Today the “perfect courier” who only plays politics fails far more times than he succeeds (some high-functioning sociopaths can sometimes be the exceptions, there is one example in Power University).